 Keep in mind that all California criminal charges:

-After the jury hears the testimony of the complaining witness and believes it's equally true the defendant might not have committed the domestic violence, then are legally required to find them “not-guilty.”
+After the jury hears the testimony of the complaining witness and believes it's equally valid, the defendant might not have committed the domestic violence, then they are legally required to find them “not guilty.”

 Therefore, unless there were visible physical injuries or other objective corroboration, domestic violence allegations can be difficult to prove.